NNtorvas/NNtorvas/README.md

 Hi there 👋 I'm a Data Scientist!
 =====================================

-Hands-on results-oriented computer scientist with profound interest in cutting-edge global new technologies and special focus in Data Science and Data-driven Astronomy.
+Hands-on results-oriented computer scientist with profound interest in cutting-edge global new technologies and special focus in Data Science, Data Analysis, Machine Learning and a peculiar interest in Data-driven Astronomy.
 ------------------------------------

 * ✉️  You can contact me at [nntorvas@gmail.com](mailto:nntorvas@gmail.com)